VIROOPAKSHC/Skill-projects/README.md

 ### 2. [Learning-Snake](Learning-Snake)

-- **Description**: Developed an AI agent to master the classic Snake game using Deep Q-Learning.
+- **Description**: Developed an AI agent to master the classic Snake game using Deep Reinforcement Learning (Q-learning).
 The project showcases the implementation of reinforcement learning techniques, including checkpointing and fine-tuning for efficient training.
 Explore how the AI learns to optimize its moves and achieve high scores over time.
 - **Status**: Completed.

 ### 3. [Mesop-First](Mesop-First)